 Students pursuing the certificate are required to participate in a full year (fall and spring semester) of the Urban Fellows Program, which provides students with an opportunity to learn from top decision-makers about important issues facing cities today.
 The program consists of a lecture series, research paper, community service and mentoring opportunities.

 Click here to learn more about the Urban Fellows Program and how to apply.
 Students must apply to the Urban Fellows Program the spring semester of their second year to enable a full year of participation in the program.

 The Urban Fellows class (LAW 7494) is a vital component of this certificate.
-Through this class, students are able to fine-tune their legal research and policy analysis skills and address a real issue in metro Atlanta or the Southeast.
+Through this class, students are able to fine-tune their legal research and policy analysis skills and address a real growth management issue.

 In this class, students will write a research paper of publishable quality.
 The paper may be written on any urban, growth management, or environmental law and policy issue.
 The paper must conform to the guidelines established by the Urban Fellows Program and the College of Law writing requirement.

 Download the guidelines for writing an Urban Fellows paper.